jonathanbell/jonathanbell.github.io/src/pages/cv.md

-# Jonathan Bell

-🚨 **This is a work in progress...**

 ---
+layout: ../layouts/Main.astro
+title: Resume
+description: The personal curriculum vitea of Jonathan Bell
+---

+## Objective

 Friendly web developer residing in Victoria BC with over ten years of experience developing and building robust, high-volume commercial and government websites/apps; proficient in JavaScript (Node, ES6, React, Vanilla JS), PHP (Laravel, Drupal), HTML, relational and non-relational databases, CSS3 and Git source control systems.

-## Objective

 Secure a position with a small to medium-sized (5- 1000 employees), local or remotely-based company as a web developer.
 The company should have a collaborative and welcoming culture as well as opportunities for potential long-term growth into full stack engineering positions.

-## Skillz
+## Skills

 Creation of user-authenticated web apps based in NodeJS and PHP.
 Development and implementation of user-centric websites wrapped in content management systems.